nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 #### Preconditions

-- Authentication has completed, so the data holder knows the URA of the requesting organisation and, where applicable, the federated professional identity (see Authentication).
+- Authentication has completed, so the data holder knows the URA and HealthcareProviderRoleType of the requesting organisation and, where applicable, the federated professional identity (see Authentication).
 - A use case scope is present from the authentication process; a single name connects this scope to its Nuts policy and authentication policy.